lamprky/StoreAnything/readme.md

 3. DB Setup
 This project is based on a MS SQL.
 In order to setup the database you could use
-a. */Installation/StoreAnynthing.bak* file to restore the database
+	1. */Installation/StoreAnynthing.bak* file to restore the database
-b.
-Entity Framework migrations by running the bellow command `dotnet ef database update`
+	2. Entity Framework migrations by running the bellow command `dotnet ef database update`

 4. Use the bellow command to execute the application